sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 Therule for (simplifying) compound and complex fractions:-

-[99](# "The complex fraction here dealt with is of the sort which has an integer for the numerator and a fraction for the denominator.").
+99[^214].
 In (simplifying) compound fractions, the multiplication of the numerators (among themselves) as well as of the denominators (among themselves) shall be (the operation).
 In the operation (of simplification) relating to complex fractions, the denominator of (the fraction forming) the denominator (becomes) the multiplier of the number forming the numerator (of the given fraction).

+[^214]: "The complex fraction here dealt with is of the sort which has an integer for the numerator and a fraction for the denominator."